MicrosoftDocs/memdocs/autopilot/device-preparation/tutorial/user-driven/entra-join-automatic-enrollment.md

 > [!NOTE]
 >
-> If automatic Intune enrollment is already set up from another Autopilot scenario, skip this step and move on to [Step 2: Allow users to join devices to Microsoft Entra ID](entra-join-allow-users-to-join.md).
+> If automatic Intune enrollment is already set up, skip this step and move on to [Step 2: Allow users to join devices to Microsoft Entra ID](entra-join-allow-users-to-join.md).

 ## Set up Windows automatic Intune enrollment